ambivertism/Computing-and-IT-Dissertation/apps/mood-tracker/Development Log.md

 - Set static IP to prevent changing between sessions
 - Learned about libs; methods that make data and functions available to all client applications.
 - Put my DTOs and schemas in libs so Angular can read them
+- apps\mood-tracker\tsconfig.json - set suppressImplicitAnyIndexErrors to true, to allow access to cordova through window object as cordova was an unknown property of window

 # API
 - apps\api\src\main.ts - Enabled CORS (allow communication between API and UI)